 Keir D. Gumbs is a partner in Washington, DC.
 He advises public and private companies, non-profit organizations, institutional investors and other clients in corporate, corporate governance, securities regulation, and transactional matters.
 Mr. Gumbs' clients include small, medium and large cap companies, non-profit organizations, public pension funds, and other institutional investors.
 He is widely recognized as a “go-to” expert for a variety of securities law matters, including with respect to the JOBS Act, the Dodd-Frank Act and related rulemakings.

-Mr. Gumbs' career includes six years of service with the SEC, where, immediately prior to joining Covington in 2005, he served as Counsel to SEC Commissioner Roel C. Campos.
+Mr. Gumbs' career includes six years of service with the SEC, where, immediately prior to joining Covington in 2005, he served as Counsel to a SEC Commissioner.
 In that position, he advised the Commissioner on a variety of matters arising under federal securities law with an emphasis on corporate finance issues under the Securities Act of 1933, issuer reporting obligations under the Securities Exchange Act of 1934, corporate governance developments and SEC enforcement actions.
-Prior to serving as Counsel to Commissioner Campos, Mr. Gumbs spent five years as a staff attorney and later a Special Counsel in the Office of Chief Counsel in the SEC’s Division of Corporation Finance.
+Prior to serving as Counsel to a Commissioner, Mr. Gumbs spent five years in the SEC’s Division of Corporation Finance, spending over two years as a staff attorney reviewing filings in the Utilities, Chemicals Consumer Products and Computers and Online Resources industry groups, and spending over two years as a Special Counsel in the Division’s Office of Chief Counsel.

-- Advises several Fortune 200 companies with respect to SEC periodic reports; proxy statements; beneficial ownership reports; committee charters; board and committee meeting calendars; codes of ethics; corporate governance guidelines; disclosure controls and procedures; internal control over financial reporting; CEO/CFO certifications under the Sarbanes-Oxley Act and related matters.
+- Advises Fortune 500 companies with respect to SEC periodic reports; proxy statements; beneficial ownership reports; committee charters; board and committee meeting calendars; codes of ethics; corporate governance guidelines; disclosure controls and procedures; internal control over financial reporting; CEO/CFO certifications under the Sarbanes-Oxley Act and related matters.

 - Represents Prosper Marketplace, Inc., named by the Wall Street Journal as one of the top 50 venture-capital-backed companies, in ongoing securities disclosure and reporting matters, including the registration of an ongoing offering of $500 million in “borrower-dependent notes."